01763 852 225

 • Culture does not change all at once.
 Review the insights, both qualitative and quantitative, from your data capture to understand where blocks lie – and look at the silences: who and what is not appearing in the data, because this may mean significant issues remain with trust and adherence to the new culture.

-CMP is not a culture change organisation, but we do changes cultures.
+CMP is not a culture change organisation, but we do change cultures.
 Because our person-centred approach builds trust and confidence, whether we are providing Employee Services, investigations, training, or consultancy.
 Our recent work with Blue Light services, helping them overcome challenges arising from the historic culture, means we are a knowledgeable and expert company who may be able to help you change your culture.

 Contact us for an exploratory conversation on 01763 852225 in confidence.